alex08d/SmartParking/README.md

 # SmartParking
 Smart Parking Simulator

-Within the project there are 5 classes, namely: Entry Barrier, Exit Barrier, Parking, Car and Main.
+Within the project there are 5 classes, namely: Entry Barrier, Exit Barrier, Parking and Main.

 Within the classes we have constructors, setters and getters for each parameter and method.